 - An investment bank in defending against 309 consolidated securities fraud actions challenging underwriting practices during the Internet tech-stock boom; successfully won the dismissal of related consolidated actions alleging claims assigned to plaintiffs by settling issuers.
 In re IPO Securities Litigation (2d Cir. and S.D.N.Y.).

-- The Senator Majority Leader and 43 other Senators as amici curiae in connection with the pending Supreme Court immigration case, United States v.
+- The Senator Majority Leader and 43 other Senators as amici curiae in connection with the Supreme Court immigration case, United States v.
 Texas.

 - A real estate developer and affiliated persons in the Second Circuit in defense of the dismissal of civil RICO claims.